mdsm673/slendermorris-cuttings-v2/README.md

 The application has been thoroughly tested and is ready for deployment with:
 - Bulletproof security implementation
-- Comprehensive email notification system
+- Comprehensive email notification system with Sydney timezone
+- Auto-redirect functionality (3 seconds to main website)
+- Email templates corrected (date-only format, no time references)
 - 1-year data retention guarantee
 - Professional user experience
 - Multi-layer protection against web vulnerabilities